 It helps to get an idea of how your kids think things are going.
 An open-ended question like “How do you think I’m doing now?” is a good way to start.
 Often children sense that things are becoming more serious just by the way you’re acting, by the way you look, or by how much or little you’re able to take part in normal family activities.
 This usually is a gradual process.
-They may notice relatives or friends are helping out more, or family life seems to revolve around trips to the hospital and there’s less time for the family to enjoy their usual routine.
+They may notice relatives or friends are helping more, or family life seems to revolve around trips to the hospital and there’s less time for the family to enjoy their usual activities.

 It’s tempting to avoid them, but it’s important to use the words “die” and “death” rather than “pass on,” “go away,” “go home,” “go to sleep,” or other terms that make death sound nicer.
-Children often don’t understand what these nicer-sounding words really mean and may not fully understand what you’re trying so hard to say.
+Younger children often don’t understand what these nicer-sounding words really mean and may not fully understand what you’re trying so hard to say.

 Since a child’s understanding is based on what they can directly experience, death should be explained in terms such as these.